LukaPavlovicGit/xv6-file-recovery-functionality/README.md

 2. Call command ***'make clean'***<br/>
 3. Then call command ***'make qemu'***<br/>

-The xv6 operating system should be started at this point, and QEMU window should be displayed<br/><br/>
+The xv6 operating system should start at this point, and the QEMU window should be displayed.<br/><br/>

 ---